Last Updated on

 After spending the morning exploring the ruins, it was time to climb down the 1,200 stairs and to grab a quick lunch before walking back to Camp 2, where we would spend the night.
 But since this trip seemed to be just as much about swimming as it was about visiting the Lost City, there was time for a quick dip in the river.

-The trek back didn’t feel as grueling as the walk to the Lost City, because the one-hour climb from the day before was a much more enjoyable downhill hike now, and we even arrived in the camp early enough for a swim before sunset.
+The trek back didn’t feel as grueling as the hike to the Lost City, because the one-hour climb from the day before was a much more enjoyable downhill hike now, and we even arrived in the camp early enough for a swim before sunset.
 Knowing we had another long day ahead of us, all of us were in bed by 8pm again, and I was asleep by 9pm.

 My body was thankful to get a decent amount of sleep before another 5am wake up call.
 Initially, I was supposed to walk for five days, but seeing that most people in my group made their way back to base camp on day 4, I decided to join them.
-This meant doing the hike that is broken up into two parts (Day 4 & 5) in only one day – a seven hour hike.
+This meant doing the hike that is broken up into two parts (Day 4 & 5) in only one day – a seven-hour hike.

 For some reason, I had blocked out that there was a big downhill part on the second day – a part that needed to be climbed now.
 It was an exhausting hike and I was glad when we reached camp 1 after three hours for a break with some watermelon and cake.

 And then, finally, we arrived in El Mamey, the village where it had all began four days earlier.
 It had only taken us six hours to get there, but I was completely soaked in sweat and ready to rest my legs.
-A six hour hike might not sound a lot, but this being the fourth day of walking in a row, and with the steep inclines and declines – it really exhausted me.
+A six-hour hike might not sound a lot, but this being the fourth day of walking in a row, and with the steep inclines and declines – it really exhausted me.
 I couldn’t wait to get back to Santa Marta to take a shower and have a good meal for dinner, after the fairly bland meals during the hike.

 Was it worth the pain?
 Absolutely.
-I can’t believe that I was hesitant about doing the trek – if you like multi-day treks and want to see a pre-Columbian city that not a lot of people get to see, plus an amazing hike through the jungle, with sweeping mountain views and lots of swim breaks, make sure to add this trek to your Colombia itinerary.
+I can’t believe that I was hesitant about doing the Lost City trek – if you like multi-day treks and want to see a pre-Columbian city that not a lot of people get to see, plus an amazing hike through the jungle, with sweeping mountain views and lots of swim breaks, make sure to add this trek to your Colombia itinerary.

 In hindsight, I couldn’t be happier about how my travel priorities had changed since the first time I was in Latin America all those years ago, because I am certain that I wouldn’t have done it in 2010 or 2011.
+The hike to the Lost City ended up being one of my favorite travel moments in Colombia!

-Which tour company to go with
+The Lost City Trek: Which tour company to go with

-There are only four or five tour companies offering the trek, all charging COP700,000 (around US$240).
+There are only four or five tour companies offering the Lost City trek, all charging COP700,000 (around US$240).
 Wiwa Tours is supposed to be the best one – and a girl I met who did the trek with them told me that not only did their guide tell them about the ruins when they got there, but also pointed out all kinds of fruits and plants along the way, explaining what they’re good for and trying them.
 This is the only tour company that uses indigenous guides, a definite bonus.
 BUT: Tours are in Spanish only.

 The other companies use English speaking guides.
 I went with Expoturs, and there are no complaints here.
 We had decent meals, and I always got a good vegetarian option (make sure to tell them about any dietary restrictions when you book your trek).
 We were provided with water and we got snacks along the way (fruit, cookies, lollipops).